sanjitk7/sanjitk7/README.md

 ## Hey!

 I'm a computer science graduate student at the University of Illinois, Urbana-Champaign.
 I did my Bachelor's in Computer Science and Engineering from Vellore Institute of Technology.
 I have broad interests in scalable computer systems, software development and artificial intelligence.
-I am currently looking for opportunities for Summer 2023.
+I am currently looking for opportunities during Summer and Fall 2023.

 ### Get in touch